zamiur/windows10-spying-kill/README.md

 Uninstall Onedrive,
 Edit the Hosts file to block sending Telemetry Data to Microsoft.
 If you want you can contibute to this project.

+NOTE!!
+IF YOU WANT IT TO WORK, RIGHT CLICK IT AND RUN AS ADMINISTRATOR